cxnturi0n/traffic-analyzer/README.md

 ```

 The first query loads *batchSize* lines from the csv and the second query is applied for each element in the batch, until the csv is over.
 By default if *parallel* is set to true, there will be 50 concurrent tasks performing the insert, but this value can be tuned by setting the *concurrency* option to the value needed.
-I didn't really try to fine tune it because on my pc the over reported configuration for loading Anderlecht observations (about 12 million nodes) took around 2 minutes.
+I didn't really try to fine tune it because on my pc the over reported configuration for loading Anderlecht observations (about 12 million nodes) took around 1 minute.

 To speed up queries involving this substantial dataset, specific indexes are established.
 Notably, RANGE indexes are enforced for attributes like *timestamp* and *road_id*.
 These indexes significantly enhance query performance.
 Here are the index creation statements for timestamp and road_id over ObservationAnderlecht_5min nodes:
 ```